-Some people with depression may try to hide the signs from others, and others might not even realize that they have depression.
-Although well-known symptoms such as sadness or hopelessness can be easy to recognize, other symptoms may be less obvious.
+Some people can be depressed and not know it.
+Although well-known symptoms such as sadness or hopelessness can be easy to recognize, other signs of depression may be less obvious.

 These changes in food intake can cause a person to gain or lose weight.
 They can also affect mood and energy levels.

 There is a strong connection between mood and sleep.
 A lack of sleep can contribute to depression, and depression can make it more difficult to sleep.

 However, sleeping more than usual can also be a sign that a person may have depression.

 Some people with mood disorders may use alcohol or drugs to help them cope with negative emotions, such as sadness, loneliness, or hopelessness.

 The Anxiety & Depression Association of America (ADAA) reports that in the United States, about 1 in 5 people with anxiety or a mood disorder such as depression also have an alcohol or substance use disorder.
-Conversely, the same proportion of those with an alcohol or substance use disorder also has a mood disorder.
+Conversely, the same proportion of those with an alcohol or substance use disorder also have a mood disorder.

 Although everyone feels tired from time to time, people who have severe or persistent tiredness — especially if it accompanies other symptoms — may have hidden depression.

 Sometimes, people refer to hidden depression as “smiling depression.”
 The reason for this is that people who hide their symptoms may ensure that their face appears happy while in the company of others.

-However, it can be difficult to keep up this forced happiness and positivity.
+However, it can be difficult to keep up with this forced happiness and positivity.
 Over time, the mask may slip, and a person may show signs of sadness, hopelessness, or loneliness.

 Being more realistic or pessimistic than others may be one sign of depression, especially if the person has other possible symptoms of depression.

 When a person trails off during conversations or loses their train of thought, this can indicate issues with memory and concentration.
 Such issues are a common symptom of depression.